Ziaur Rahman: Reintroducing multi-party democracy

 Ziaur Rahman opposed Sheikh Mujib's one-party state policy and reintroduced multi-party democracy.
 Not only this, he also paved the way for Awami League to re-enter into politics, as Awami League was out of politics after Mujibur Rahman's assassination, Awami League was dissolved to form BAKSAL (one-party state policy) and the 1975 August Revolution (where Sheikh Mujib was killed by a group of army officers), through Sheikh Hasina, daughter of Sheikh Mujib, returned to Bangladesh and got a chance to re-establish Awami League as a political power.
 He also brought Bangladesh into the Organisation of Islamic Cooperation, a move that was widely welcomed by the general public.
 However, many historians argue that these actions might have alienated Bangladesh's tribal and religious minorities.

 Suppression of opposition

-During Ziaur Rahman's regime, at least 20 military coup attempts took place.
-It is claimed that many soldiers and military officials either disappeared or were killed during Zia's regime.
+During Ziaur Rahman's government era, at least 20 military coup attempts took place.
+It is claimed that many soldiers and military officials either disappeared or were killed during Zia's government.
 On one occasion, about 1,143 people were hanged in various Bangladeshi prisons on charges of participating in a failed coup attempt on 2 October 1977.